3mdeb/96boards-docs-wiki/LatestSnapshots.md

 After the board has booted the User0 LED should be heartbeating about once per second.
 Using a connected keyboard cycle through the available EDID modes using the following key sequence:<br\>
 Right_Alt + PrintScr + G<br\><br\>
 Press the right hand Alt Key then the PrintScr key and then the G key so that finally all the keys are pressed.
 Each time you enter this sequence the HiKey will switch to the next screen mode.
 When you find one that works well write down the resolution and frequency from the TV display - for example 1280x1024@75Hz.<br\><br\>
-Once you have found a working resolution you may edit the file to make the new mode the default boot mode.
+Once you have found a working resolution you may edit the grub.cfg file to make the new mode the default boot mode.
 Be very careful not to make mistakes editing this file or your kernel may not boot correctly.
 Note this file needs su privileges to modify:
 ```
 $ sudo vi /boot/grub/grub.cfg
 ```